Threshold-Framed™ Tattoo & Ritual Integration Consultation

 Tattoos are a living narrative.

-We don’t tattoo.
-We provide clarity coaching, ethics, and design facilitation, then coordinate with a professional artist you choose (or one we recommend) for the inking.
+I provide Tattoo & Ritual Integration Consultation, grounded in narrative and clinical reflection when appropriate, then coordinate with the professional artist you choose (or one recommended) for the inking.

 Shades of Blak Specialties